-What is a Commissioner's Exam (CME) in a Workers' Comp Case?
+What is a Commissioner's Exam (CME) in a Workers' Comp Case in Connecticut?

 If you are injured on the job, your goal is to receive all the benefits to which you are entitled, and to receive payments quickly so you can meet medical bills and other expenses.
 Unfortunately, when an employer or workers’ compensation insurer puts saving money over your health, a battle for benefits can result – making it harder for you to get the compensation you need and thus to heal from your injuries.